Home safety checklist

 - Check that ladders are securely positioned before climbing on them; climb only to the top recommended step on the ladder.

 - Close cabinet doors and drawers immediately after use.

-Rearranging your furniture may cause you to strain your back.
-Shoveling snow too long also might bring on a shoulder injury — or even a heart attack.
+Moving heavy furniture can cause back strain.
+Shoveling snow too long might bring on a shoulder injury — or even a heart attack.
 Listen to your body when it's telling you to take a break.
 Some tips to help your family avoid overexertion are:

 - Get the help you need; don't attempt to do strenuous jobs by yourself.